-- Choose a model that is tailored for the water sport you intend to participate in.
+- Choose a model tailored for the water sport you intend to participate in.

-- Examine the jacket’s weight restrictions and ensure that it is a good fit for you.
+- Examine the jacket’s weight restrictions and ensure it is a good fit for you.

 - Make certain it is in good working order, with no holes or tears

 What is the difference between a life jacket and a PFD?

 In a nutshell, life jackets are designed to be worn on boats by poor swimmers and children, whereas Personal Floatation Devices are designed to be worn all of the time in and around the water.